 Megan’s Law Website for Pennsylvania State Police – Visit the website of the Pennsylvania State Police to learn more about Megan’s Law in Pennsylvania.
 The website was established under 42 Pa.C.S. § 9799.28 to provide information to the public on registered sexual offenders who reside, or are transient, attend school, or are employed/carry on a vocation, within the Commonwealth.

-The criminal defense attorneys in West Chester at Skinner Law Firm represent clients who have been charged with sex crimes and child sexual abuse crimes in West Chester in Chester County and Media in Delaware County, Pennsylvania.
+At Skinner Law Firm, we represent clients who have been charged with sex crimes and child sexual abuse crimes in West Chester in Chester County and Media in Delaware County, Pennsylvania.
 We also represent clients charged with failing to register as a sex offender.

 Contact our office at (610) 436-1410 to schedule an initial consultation, either in the office or on the phone.